acp29/eventer/README.md

 **v1.3.0** Release version (source code in version associated with MATLAB R2020b)

-- Added basic support to load and export files in NWB format (https://www.nwb.org/nwb-neurophysiology/)
+- Added basic support to load and save files in NWB (Neurodata without borders) format (https://www.nwb.org/nwb-neurophysiology/)
 - Changed behaviour of 'Store all waves'/'Unstore all waves' button.
 It now depends on the status of the stored wave checkbox.
 - Fixed bug that prevented option to set data scale factor when tdms files from an previous analysis (i.e. .evt file)